vnetserg/contraction/README.md

-# contraction
+# Contraction Hierarchies
-Contraction Hierarchies algorithm implementation
+This project is a C++ implementation of the Contraction Hierarchies algorithm.